boymalloy/python-flask-d3-family-tree/README.md

 6. Go to row 8 and replace x.csv with mytree.csv and save the file

-7. Stop and start the web server
+7. Stop the web server:
 * Go to the terminal window
 * Use Ctrl+c to stop the server

-* the run it again with
+8. Start the web server again with :
     ```bash
     flask run
     ```